Symbols#

 - Parameters:

-Supported return values are:
+Supported return values are the following.

 0—Not equal (with certainty)1—Might be equal (no guarantees); a complete equality test is necessary2—Are equal (with certainty)